 It is important to note, however, that the determination in any given case is at the discretion of the University and will include consideration of the following factors:

 - the severity of the alleged violations

 - the risk of harm to others

 - the conduct history of the RSO

 - any other relevant factors

-Once a determination has been made to proceed with one of the three resolution options, the College may, at any time, determine that a case should be moved to a different resolution option.
+Once a determination has been made to proceed with one of the three resolution options, the University may, at any time, determine that a case should be moved to a different resolution option.

 RSO Representatives may be accompanied to any meeting related to the resolution process by an approved advisor or inter/national governing body staff member who may provide support but not participate directly in the process.
 It should be noted that this individual may be asked to leave at any point if being disruptive to the process.